 The Chronoscope Hamburg is a time machine to explore the historical topology and development of the city of Hamburg.
-It offers 10 historical maps in an online geo application – dating from 1590 to 1937 – in a geo web application.
+It offers 10 historical maps in an online geo application – dating from 1590 to 1937.
 It was necessary to align the maps to display them with high precision on top of today’s map.
 The web app provides controls to zoom into the details on street and canal level, and to compare the maps across centuries.

-The Chronoscope is one of the projects that were developed during the cultural hackathon Coding Da Vinci Nord.
-One of the participating institutions was the Hamburg State and University Library Carl von Ossietzky.
+The Chronoscope is one of the projects that were developed during the cultural hackathon Coding Da Vinci Nord 2016.
+One of the contributing institutions was the Hamburg State and University Library Carl von Ossietzky.

 The first step to dive into such a project is a content audit.
 What's there?
 How many?
 How to access the data and meta data?
 Are there any obvious or faint patterns or structures that will eventually lead to a product concept?

-The Hamburg Library has scanned 241 maps and made them public under Creative Commons license.
-Here they are sorted by year.
+The library has scanned 241 maps and made them public under Creative Commons CC-BY-4.0 license.
+Here they are sorted by year:

 After spending some time browsing the data, the ideas start to pop up just by themselves.

 Early prototypes became operational on October 5, 2016.
-They are based on google maps and eventually display four maps for the years 1694, 1803, 1867, and 1905 for the official release 1.0.
-The maps have been geo-referenced in a manual process with a photo editing tool and several semi-transparent layers.
+The app is based on google maps and displays four selected maps for the years 1694, 1803, 1867, and 1905 for the official release 1.0.
+The maps have been geo-referenced in a tedious manual process with a photo editing tool and several semi-transparent layers.

-It is a deliberate design discission that the Chronoscope works as a personal research medium.
+It is a deliberate design discission for the Chronoscope to work as a personal research medium.
 There are neither guided tours nor info boxes that distract the user from her own personal journey through space and time.
-It is one of Chronoscope’s key properties to support a self-paced discovery of streets and locations that resonate with the user’s curiosity and perspectives.
+It is one of Chronoscope’s key strength to support a self-paced discovery of streets and locations that resonate with the user’s curiosity and her own urban experiences.

 Marine Lives Project is an Independent project that has transcribed more than 10.000 pages of the High Court of Admiralty in London of the 1650s.
 In specific, 60 residents of Hamburg have been identified by name, address and occupation.
 As an experimental feature, the Chronoscope shows the streets were they have lived.

-The problems of the Chronoscope version 1 have been addressed by replacing google maps with mapbox GL JS.
+The limitations of the Chronoscope version 1 have been addressed by replacing google maps with mapbox GL JS.
 The main new features are: